JosephThien2000/Google_Image_Crawler/README.md

-# Google_Image_Crawler
+# Google-Image Crawler

 ## <strong>Introduction</strong>

- Build an application to crawl Google Images with framework Tkinter Python and icrawler libraries.
+ Build an application to crawl Google Images with Tkinter Python framework and icrawler libraries.

  "This package is a mini framework of web crawlers.
 With modularization design, it is easy to use and extend.
 It supports media data like images and videos very well, and can also be applied to texts and other type of files.
 Scrapy is heavy and powerful, while icrawler is tiny and flexible.